francescocorda/sagrada/README.md

 Francesco Corda - 10527649

-Here's a list of our project's features and andvanced functionalities:
+### Project features and andvanced functionalities

 Game-specific requirements:
 * implemented all tool cards, from 1 to 12 (complete rules)